9 Ways to Master Email-Campaigns Without Breaking a Sweat

 Holiday and Seasonal Emails: These are meant to remind clients of upcoming holiday discounts such as Black Friday and New Year.
 This helps creates positive emotions about your entity and builds trust with clients.
 Seasonal emails are meant to send relevant seasonal offers such as sunglasses during summer.

 Announcement Emails: These are yet another type of email campaign.
 These are meant to outline the release of a new product, an upcoming event, or the addition of a new feature.
-These types of emails are very common with businesses.
+These types of emails are very common in businesses.

 Testimonial Emails: where the management asks clients to comment, review, or complete a questionnaire survey about the services they offered.